wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#searchfilter">SearchFilter</a></td>
 <td>

-Search filter.
-This field is optional.
-Hence, if there is no need of filtering by this attribute, omit the field.
+The search filter.
+This is an optional parameter.
+Therefore, if there is no requirement to filter by this parameter, omit this parameter.

 </td>
 </tr>